 - head to the gym for some weights (usually no shower required afterwards)

 - office space/privacy permitting, try a “light weights high reps” workout video — you usually can get a lot of bang out of one set of 5 pound weights, and if you choose one with no cardio component you don’t have to change into a sports bra.
 While the trend right now is to intersperse cardio circuits with toning, there are still a few old school “just toning” videos such as Jari Love’s Slim & Lean, Karen Voight’s Streamline Fitness, or Kathy Smith’s Lift Weights to Lose Weight.
+(2018 Update: You may want to check out our post on the best FREE YouTube workouts on our blog for working moms!)

 - I usually find the office setup bad for yoga or pilates (computer monitor on desk, you on floor), but if your setup is better, or you’re using something like an iPad that you can bring to the floor with you… then you might want to check out Exhale: Core Fusion 30 Day Sculpt, which has thirty 20-minute workouts consisting of weights with yoga.
 I also like 10 Minute Solution: Blast Off Belly Fat and Yoga for Stress Relief.